derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1/README.md

     }
 }

-# Bootstrap Guide for Beginners

-## What is Bootstrap?

 Bootstrap is basically a big collection of pre-written CSS and JavaScript that makes building websites way easier.
 Instead of writing all your own CSS for buttons, navigation bars, grids, etc., you just use Bootstrap's classes and it does the work for you.